We are accepting new patients!

+A: A custody evaluation will consist of a series of interviews with all parties involved.
+Interviews include each parent, parents together, each child as well as the child(ren) with both parents.
+Individual interviews will give you the opportunity to present your issues and concerns about the children and the other parent.
+Conferences with both parents allow the evaluator the opportunity to assess parents’ capacity to work together.
+All interviews are conducted at Mediation & Custody Evaluation Services.
+Spending time with you and your child(ren) will allow the evaluator to observe the relationships between family members.
+You or the evaluator may request to interview other people in the child(ren)’s lives, including stepparents or domestic partners.
+This may result in additional cost but is important to the evaluation process.

 The evaluator may request your written consent to obtain school and health records, social service and police information, and any other documents that contribute to a complete understanding of the family.
-The evaluator may wish to talk with some of these people in order to understand how others see the issues.
+The evaluator may wish to talk with some of these people (also known as collaterals) in order to understand how others see the issues.

 Psychological testing may be required when information about each parent’s emotional and mental status would be helpful to the judge or attorneys.
 Your attorney, Custody Master or the Judge may request testing or the evaluator may determine the necessity for such testing.
-A psychological evaluation is conducted by a qualified psychologist at Center Street Center.
-The psychologist will want to talk with each parent and may administer several tests.
-You can ask the evaluator to tell you more about the kind of psychological evaluation that is being requested.
+A psychological evaluation is conducted by a qualified clinician at Center Street Center.
+The clinician will want to talk with each parent and may administer several tests.
+You can ask the evaluator to tell you more about the kind of evaluation that is being requested.
 Again, there is additional costs associated with testing; however it may be deemed important to the evaluation process.

 Q: Who is the custody evaluator?